jfjlaros/mzput/README.md

 |  2 |  8 | read
 |  5 |  9 | sense

-These wires can also be soldered on the plug and optionally, the sense signal can be wired to an external switch.
+These wires can also be soldered directly on the connector and optionally, the sense signal can be wired to an external switch.

 The MZ-80K/MZ-80A/MZ-80B do not have external connectors.
 For these models an internal connection must be made.